archisvaze/capstone-1-backend/Readme.md

 Milestone 9 Complete in: ~ 5 hours 30 mins

-### Milestone 10 Add nanoID to make a PIN and enable photo uploads
+### Milestone 10 Cleanup the code a bit and Add NANOID to make a PIN and enable photo uploads

 Estimated Time: 6 hours